masewhite/Windows2019ServerUserLoggingSystem/README.md

 # Windows2019ServerUserLogonLogoffTutorial
-This is the repository for the Windows 2019 Server Tutorial that displays Data in Excel from the last 31 days.
+This Windows 2019 Server User Logging System that displays user data and calculates user login time in Excel from the last 31 days.

-The xlsx files are an example of how it works on my server.
+The xlsx files are a use case from the summer of 2020.